rstruthers1/hacksharktank/DropletSetup.md

 sudo apt install nodejs
 ```

-This will install an old version of node, and so let's also install nvm so that we can switch to something a little newer like 18.04:
+This will install an old version of node.
+Install nvm and switch to a newer version of node:
 ```shell
 curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash
 source ~/.profile